postcss/postcss/docs/api.md

 ### `lazy.toString()`

-Alias for `LazyResult#css` property.
+Alias for the `LazyResult#css` property.

 ### `lazy.css`

-Processes input CSS through synchronous plugins, converts `Root` to CSS string and returns [`Result#css`].
+Processes input CSS through synchronous plugins, converts `Root` to a CSS string and returns [`Result#css`].

 ```js
 processor.process(css).css;
 ```

-This property will work only with synchronous plugins.
-If processor contains any asynchronous plugins it will throw a error.
-You should use [`LazyResult#then()`] instead.
+This property will only work with synchronous plugins.
+If the processor contains any asynchronous plugins it will throw an error.
+In this case, you should use [`LazyResult#then()`] instead.

 ```js
 postcss([cssnext]).then(function (result) {